Most people have heard of rooftop solar, but community solar is fairly new. Here are some common questions we see about community solar:

 Q: Who can use a community solar project?

-A: Community solar is open to most residents of Massachusetts who have National Grid or Eversource as their utility.
-Renters, condo owners, traditional homeowners, and small businesses can all participate in a community solar project.
+A: Community solar is open to most residents and businesses in Massachusetts and Maine who have National Grid, Eversource, CMP, or Emera as their utility.
+Renters, condo owners, traditional homeowners, and businesses can all participate in a community solar project.
 Capacity varies town by town, and projects do fill up.
 You can check availability in your area by clicking the “get started” button and entering your zip code.

 Q: What does it cost to join?